Friday, November 6, 2020

 He’d been under the water for about forty-five seconds or so, and normally he could hold his breath for far longer, but it was much harder to do that when you were in the midst of sprinting for your life and you had already exerted yourself.
 His lungs felt like they had been about to give up on him when he finally burst through the surface of the sickly water, gasping desperately for breath as he climbed himself out, dripping wet and his cape soaked, clinging to him from behind.

 Damn, this was pathetic.
 He never felt this level of being useless and beyond his match before.
 He wasn’t so prideful to think retreating was never an option.
 Retreating was smart.
 It’s how you just don’t die sometimes.
-There was no honor in biting off more than you can chew and dying because you were too stupid to just back down from a fight you could not conceivably win.
+There was no honor in biting off more than you can chew and dying because you were too stubborn to just back down from a fight you could not conceivably win.
 He wasn’t about to throw his life away willingly just yet for something as minimal as his pride.

 “Damn…!”
 He cursed again out loud to himself.
 He glanced back behind him and his eyes widened in genuine shock and fear as he saw an army of those lumbering mushrooms, both brown and spotted red, start walking into the stream in an attempt to go after him.
 There was what, a dozen of them?
 Maybe Fourteen?
 Fifteen?